amlModeling/caex-workbench/README.md

 The CAEX MDE Workbench also provides a textual editor for CAEX 2.15 that allows to create, modify and inspect CAEX 2.15 Instance Hierarchies in a textual representation.
 To create a textual CAEX 2.15 model, create a new File using the menu *File* > *New* > *File* and specify an appropriate file name with the file extension ".caext".
 Hit the *Finish* button to create the file.
 If the dialog *Configure Xtext* shows up, confirm it by hitting *Yes*.

 Your newly created textual CAEX 2.15 model will be automatically opened in the textual editor.
-Start defining your CAEX File by typing *CAEXFile".
-Explore elements that you can create by using the auto-completion feature of the editor that you can activate by pressing *Ctrl+Space*.
+Start defining your CAEX File by typing "CAEXFile".
+Explore elements that can be created by using the auto-completion feature of the editor that you can activate by pressing *Ctrl+Space*.
-An example of a textual CAEX 2.15 model can be found in the [*caex.caex215.examples*project](examples/caex215/caex.caex215.examples/PPU/PPU.caext).
+An example of a textual CAEX 2.15 model can be found in the [*caex.caex215.examples* project](examples/caex215/caex.caex215.examples/PPU/PPU.caext).

 ### AutomationML Modeling Rules